lifaon74/observables/examples/01-create-simple-event-listener.md

   }).activate();
 ```

-More details in the following chapters.
+More details on this in the following chapters.

 ---
 - [CHAPTERS](README.md)